How Much Is Life Insurance in Canada? A Clear Guide

 In Canada, women outlive men by an average of 4.4 years, according to the World Health Organization.
 Thanks to statistics like these, insurers consider women to have a lower mortality risk, and so they generally pay less for life insurance than men.
 Similarly, non-smokers pay less than smokers, and younger applicants pay less than seniors.

-The table below shows the average rates for a fully-underwritten, 20-year term life insurance policy with $500,000 in coverage, breaking down life insurance rates by age, sex at birth, and smoking status:
+The table below shows the insurance average cost per month for a fully-underwritten, 20-year term life insurance policy with $500,000 in coverage, breaking down life insurance rates by age, sex at birth, and smoking status:

 Age